-Bone Preservation is Important for Strong Dental Implants
+Bone Preservation: Essential for Strong Dental Implants

 dental bone grafting

-Bone Preservation is Important for Strong Dental Implants
+Bone Preservation: Essential for Strong Dental Implants

-Residents of Mississauga are increasing wanting a long-lasting and natural feeling tooth replacement they may need.
-Dental implants have become the premier choice for any tooth replacement thanks to a host of recent technological advancements.
-Ensuring the success for of implant therapy begins at the time of a tooth extraction.
+Dental implants have become the premier choice for tooth replacement due to recent technological advancements.
+Ensuring the success of implant therapy begins at the time of tooth extraction.

 https://glidewelldental.com/wp-content/uploads/2017/06/cm1201-implant-placement-anterior-illustration.jpg